Federal Direct Stafford Student Loans

 Residency and relocation loans

 Available to students in their final year of study.
-These alternative loans are designed to provide students with additional funds to help offset the expenses associated with travel and relocation costs for interviews, etc. These loans require a credit check and do not require the financial aid office to certify the application, so they do not count toward your student expense budget.
-Before you utilize one of these programs, please verify that you have exhausted eligibility in other financial aid programs.
+These alternative/private loans are designed to provide students with additional funds to help offset the expenses associated with travel and relocation costs for interviews, etc. These loans require a credit check and do not require the financial aid office to certify the application, so they do not count toward your student expense budget.
+Before you utilize one of these programs, please verify that you have exhausted eligibility in other financial aid programs with the financial aid office.